Should you use the competition’s brand name in your content to get more traffic?

 For example, let’s say I’m selling women’s Nike Zoom shoes on my ecommerce website.
 All of the paid search results are direct competitors.

-To find indirect competitors, I need to broaden my search.
+To find indirect competitors, I need to broaden my search engine results.
 This time, I search for “womens nike zoom reviews.”

 The organic results display at least four indirect competitors.

 Each of these sites do not sell the product directly, as I do with my ecommerce store.
 Instead, these sites publish product information and aggregate reviews.
-They also provide product comparisons and links to ecommerce sites where the product is sold.
+They also provide product comparisons and link building efforts which lead to ecommerce sites where the product is sold.

 This is an example of an indirect competitor that is ranking for a “reviews” branded keyword.